guusdk/smack-sint-server-extensions/README.md

      smack-sint-server-extensions-1.0.0-jar-with-dependencies.jar
 ```

 This example demonstrates one possible way to provision accounts.
-Other configuration methods are also available, and you can explore the full set of options in the sections below.
+Other configuration methods are also available, and you can explore the full set of options [on our website](https://xmpp-interop-testing.github.io/).

 ### From source code, using an IDE